 Intro to Adventure Summer Camps!

-Our 2021 Intro to Adventure camps will open for registrations in early April.
-If you would like to join our mailing list for when we promote our camps, send us an email (email@example.com) and we will add you!
+Our 2021 Intro to Adventure camps are now sold out!
+If you would like to be on our waitlist, please send us an email (firstname.lastname@example.org) and we will add you!

 With each week only taking in 6 campers to reduce the number of households attending we will give preference to groups that can fill the camp.
 If you can come to us with the 6 campers and the week you would like to book it helps us limit interactions between unknown households to help protect the most vulnerable in our community.
 If you have less than a full camp, we will be opening registration in early April for first come first serve applications!